tldr-pages/tldr/pages/linux/abrt-action-analyze-c.md

 # abrt-action-analyze-c

-> Calculate UUID for a problem datya directory with coredump.
+> Calculate UUID for a problem dataa directory with `coredump`.
 > More information: <https://manned.org/abrt-action-analyze-c>.

 - Calculate and save the UUID for current working directory: